multiversx/mx-sdk-dapp/README.md

 ### Tracking transactions' statuses

-Dapp-core also exposes a number of handy hooks for tracking all, pending, failed, successful, completed timed out transactions.
+Dapp-core also exposes a number of handy hooks for tracking all, pending, failed, successful and timed out transactions.

 Use:

 - `useGetPendingTransactions` to get a list of all pending transactions.
 - `useGetSuccessfulTransactions` to get a list of all successful transactions.
 - `useGetFailedTransactions` to get a list of all pending transactions.
-- `useGetCompletedTransactions` to get a list of smart contract call transactions that guarantee that the call was finished;

 An especially useful hook called `useGetActiveTransactionsStatus` will keep you updated with the status of all transactions at a certain point in time.